Doctrine of Territorial Nexus with Case Law

 Doctrine of Territorial Nexus

-The theory of territorial nexus is being used by the judicial system to determine whether there is a territorial nexus between the legislation and the authority of the legislation body.
+The theory of territorial nexus is being used by the judicial system to determine whether there is a territorial nexus between the legislation and the authority of the legislative body.
 In the absence of this, the law violates the territorial nexus ideology and may be declared unconstitutional.
 To put it another way, any legislature can only pass legislation on issues outside its territorial jurisdiction if it creates a territorial nexus.

-Under this article, we will specify the philosophy or theory of territorial nexus and take a glance at some famous Supreme Court decisions where this Doctrine was used to determine the legality of a statute.
+In this article, we will specify the philosophy or theory of territorial nexus and take a glance at some famous Supreme Court decisions where this Doctrine was used to determine the legality of a statute.

 It implies that legislation enacted by a legislature is not enforceable beyond the state unless the state & the object have a reasonable nexus or connection.